 Probably the best thing ever is sectioning off parts of the park and organizing a big game of cops and robbers.
 Just saying.

-Pay tribute to John Lennon at the Imagine Circle, and while you’re at it, say hey to the Mayor of strawberry fields- he’s the one who decorates the circle with roses every day.More Info (click to expand)
+Pay tribute to John Lennon at the Imagine Circle, and while you’re at it, say hey to the Mayor of strawberry fields- he’s the one who decorates the circle with roses every day.More Info (click to show all)

 9. Explore Museums, museums, museums